 extremely poor quality control overall.. its always a good idea if you buy on of these helis to go over EVERY solder joint on it, check for crystaline appearance, dull grey, not enough solder, too much solder/bridging terminals. owning and being mildly capable with a soldering iron is a great asset when maintaining a 9116. i have had to go right over all the pcb solders and motor terminals several times after severe crashes, and each time i have had to replace a pcb (i accidentally hacksawed it when i was cutting the frame)

-shonky quality main and tail motors.. the main motor is variable in amount of flights before its cheap brushes wear down.. the tail is really pissy and ddies at about 40-50 flights depending on how you...Continue Reading
+shonky quality main and tail motors.. the main motor is variable in amount of flights before its cheap brushes wear down.. the tail is really pissy and ddies at about 40-50 flights depending on how you fly. i...Continue Reading